-The appeal's principle argument before LUBA was that the right to withdraw consent applies only to private property owners.
+MNA's principle argument before LUBA was that the right to withdraw consent applies only to private property owners.
 MNA found support in this argument in two ways.
-First, as a matter of statutory construction, because the City is a "local government," it cannot qualify also qualify as a "land owner," and therefore, withdraw consent to a historic designation.5
+First, as a matter of statutory construction, MNA believes that, because the City is a "local government," it cannot also qualify as a "land owner," and therefore, withdraw consent to a historic designation.